 (3) As we continue to acquire debt solution service providers around the world, the acquired intangible assets, such as trade names and customer relationships, have grown substantially.
 These intangible assets are valued at the time of the acquisition and amortized over their estimated lives.
 We believe that amortization of acquisition-related intangible assets, especially the amortization of an acquired company's trade names and customer relationships, is the result of pre-acquisition activities.
 In addition, the amortization of these acquired intangibles is a non-cash static expense that is not affected by operations during any reporting period.
-As a result, the amortization of certain acquired intangible assets is excluded from our adjusted income from continuing operations per share.
+As a result, the amortization of certain acquired intangible assets is excluded from our adjusted income from continuing operations attributable to Encore and adjusted income from continuing operations per share.